VIDEO: Samuel Montembeault’s mask for his McDonald’s ads is sick! - Dose.ca

 The attention to detail on the mask is great.

-It gives a different result, but I'd like to see Monty wear it for an official National League game.
+It looks different, but I'd like to see Monty wear it for an official National League game.

 I mean, if it would help him regain his confidence and get back on the winning track…